iggredible/chatty.vim/README.md

 ## Quick(fix) Access to Config, History, and Instruction

-You can quickly see all histories, instructions, and configs with the following quickfix commands:
+You can quickly see all histories, instructions, and configs quickfix list with the `:ChattyQF` command:

 ```
-:ChattyQFHistories
-:ChattyQFInstructions
-:ChattyQFConfigs
+:ChattyQF -h " or :ChattyQF --history
+:ChattyQF -i " or :ChattyQF --instruction
+:ChattyQF -c " or :ChattyQF --config
 ```

+It will open a quickfix list.
+When you choose one of them, it will take you to that file so you can read / configure it.

 # Contributing